 - Other: Two dressing rooms are available for use.

 Refer to this page when planning the technical requirements for your events.
 Please contact us prior to your event to discuss your plans for equipment usage.
-If you are working with a designer, please list him/her on your Event Request Form so we can provide the information and resources needed.
-You can also download the Cabaret dimensions.
+If you are working with a designer, please list him/her as a secondary contact when requesting the space so that we can provide the information and resources needed.

 - Black skirting for all platforms